groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/GettingStarted.md

 }
 ```

-Those "queryable" types conform to the ``Queryable`` protocol, which feeds the `@Query` property wrapper with a sequence of values over time.
+Such a "queryable" type conforms to the ``Queryable`` protocol.
+It publishes a sequence of values over time, for the `@Query` property wrapper used in SwiftUI views.

-Three extra protocols ``ValueObservationQueryable`` (used in the above example), ``PresenceObservationQueryable``, and ``FetchQueryable`` are derived from `Queryable`.
-They provide convenience APIs that observe the database or perform a single fetch.
+There are three extra protocols: ``ValueObservationQueryable`` (used in the above example), ``PresenceObservationQueryable``, and ``FetchQueryable``.
+They are derived from `Queryable`, and provide convenience APIs for observing the database, or performing a single fetch.

+Queryable types support customization:

-Queryable types can have parameters, so that they can filter or sort a list, fetch a model with a particular identifier, etc. See <doc:QueryableParameters>.
+- They can have parameters, so that they can filter or sort a list, fetch a model with a particular identifier, etc. See <doc:QueryableParameters>.

-> Note: By default, a `Queryable` type accesses the database through a ``DatabaseContext``.
+- By default, they access the database through a ``DatabaseContext``.
 This can be configured: see <doc:CustomDatabaseContexts>.

 ## Feed a SwiftUI View